pminten/effective_elixir/sources/control_structures.md

 while or for loop.
 Instead higher order functions such as `Enum.reduce/2` are used.

+## Case

+The most basic form of path choice (do this if, do that if) in Elixir is pattern matching.
+Pattern matching can be done in several ways, such as in the head of a function (that terminology comes from Prolog through Erlang and pretty much means the bit with the argument list).
+It's also possible inside a function though the case construct.
+This works just like pattern matching in the function head.

+Take for example traversing an AST in preorder, here's a head matching version:

+    def traverse_ast({l, r}, f) do
+      f.(l)
+      traverse_ast(l, f)
+      f.(r)
+      traverse_ast(l, r)
+    end

+    def traverse_ast({_, _, cs} = t, f) do
+      f.(t)
+      traverse_ast(cs, f)
+    end

+    def traverse_ast(l, f) when is_list(l) do
+      f.(l)
+      Enum.each(l, &traverse_ast(&1, f))
+    end

+    def traverse_ast(x, f) do
+      f.(x)
+    end

+And this version uses case:

+    def traverse_ast(ast, f) do
+      case ast do
+        {l, r} ->
+          f.(l)
+          traverse_ast(l, f)
+          f.(r)
+          traverse_ast(l, r)
+        {_, _, cs} = t ->
+          f.(t)
+          traverse_ast(cs, f)
+        l when is_list(l) ->
+          f.(l)
+          Enum.each(l, &traverse_ast(&1, f))
+        x ->
+          f.(x)
+      end
+    end

+There is no clear rule on where to use head matching and where to use case.
+Just do whatever works best.

+Do try to avoid this however:

+    fn t ->
+      case t do
+        {x, y} -> x + y
+        nil    -> 0
+      end
+    end

+The fn construct supports multiple heads, so you could say it has a case construct built in:

+    fn
+        {x, y} -> x + y
+        nil    -> 0
+    end

+Whenever you want to choose between different actions or values based on some value case (or another form of pattern matching) should be the first thing on your mind.
+There are other options however and if they provide clearer code don't be afraid to use them.

+In particular don't write:

+    case c of
+      true  -> ...
+      _     -> ...
+    end

+Use an if expression, which more clearly conveys your intention, unless you absolutely need absolute control over which values are considered true (if's rule is that anything not false or nil is considered true).

 ## If

 Elixir's version of the if-statement, the if macro, works like this: